ScaleDrone/heroku-docs/DOCS.md

 ## Support

 All ScaleDrone support and runtime issues should be submitted via on of the [Heroku Support channels](support-channels).
-Any non-support related issues or product feedback is welcome at [ScaleDrone contact page](https://www.scaledrone.com/contact).
+Any non-support related issues or product feedback is welcome on the [ScaleDrone contact page](https://www.scaledrone.com/contact).

 ## Read more

-You can find more documentation and tutorials at [ScaleDrone's documentation](https://www.scaledrone.com/docs).
+You can find more documentation and tutorials in the [ScaleDrone documentation](https://www.scaledrone.com/docs).